Automated fault tree learning from continuous-valued sensor data: a case study on domestic heaters

 Both noise and unusual or missing (zero) values are pervasive in the data: we have only cleaned the dataset minimally.
-The resulting fault trees have learnt from these unusual values. \item[Overfitting to noise is possible] In datasets where noise is frequent, it is possible that some of the low-significance trees overfit (learn from) noise. \item[No proven causality] The fault trees learn correlations rather than causal relationships, which are difficult to extract from passive (non-interventional) datasets like ours. \item[No cover for dynamic failures] We use the LIFT algorithm, which can learn static fault trees (AND and OR gates).
-However some failures may be dynamic in nature, e.g.\ when failure order matters.
+The resulting FTs have learnt from these unusual values. \item[Overfitting to noise is possible] In datasets where noise is frequent, it is possible that some of the low-significance trees overfit (learn from) noise. \item[No proven causality] The fault trees learn correlations rather than causal relationships, which are difficult to extract from passive (non-interventional) datasets like ours. \item[No cover for dynamic failures] We use the LIFT algorithm, which can learn static fault trees (AND and OR gates).
+However, some failures may be dynamic in nature, e.g.\ when failure order matters.
 This cannot be captured by static gates, and poses a much harder learning problem. \end{description}

 We note, nonetheless, that some of these limitations could be resolved in other case studies.
 We designed and configured the method to keep the runtime low, but some of the restrictions can be lifted if the runtime remains feasible.